metafy-social/python-scripts/README.md

 # How to start

-* Well it's quite simple just thought of any Idea that can be automated
+* Firstly, you must think of any idea that can be automated
 * Equip your weapon, I mean Python and required libraries 😂 (**[Refer here](https://automatetheboringstuff.com/)** for some basic guides to enhance Python language)
-* Yess That's all you need 😋
+* That's all you need! 😋

 ## Hacktoberfest 2022 Update